deepchecks/deepchecks/docs/source/user-guide/vision/classification_tutorial.rst

 Implementing the ClassificationTask class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The first step is to define the appropriate task type that represents the model.
-In deepchecks, there are two
+The first step is to implement a Task class that enables deepchecks to interface with you model and data.
-task types: **classification** and **object detection**.
-In this tutorial, we will implement the classification
+The appropriate class to implement should be selected according to you models task type.
+In this tutorial,
-task type by implementing a class that inherits from the
+we will implement the classification task type by implementing a class that inherits from the
 :class:`deepchecks.vision.classification_task.ClassificationTask` class.

 The goal of this class is to make sure the outputs of the model and of the dataloader are in the correct format.